+The credit for other dependents provides a $500 tax credit for each qualifying dependent you can claim.
 It’s not a refundable credit, either, so the best it can do is reduce or eliminate your tax bill.
-It’s subtracted directly from any tax liability you might owe the IRS, but the IRS won’t be sending you a check if there’s anything left over.
+It’s subtracted directly from any tax liability you might owe the IRS but the IRS won’t send you a refund for any portion of it that’s left over.

-- Your dependent must have received more than half their financial support from you over the course of the tax year.
+- You must provide more than half of your dependent’s financial support over the course of the tax year.
 They might or might not have to live with you throughout the year as well—it depends on their degree of relation to you.
 The tax code exempts some relatives from this rule, such as your parents—provided that you provide more than half their support while they’re living elsewhere.

 - Your dependent must also be a U.S. citizen, a U.S. resident, or a U.S. national.

 The IRS provides an interactive tool on its website to help you determine whether you and your dependent qualify.
-It takes about 10 minutes to complete, and it will tell you if your dependent is eligible for either the Child Tax Credit or the Credit for Other Dependents.
-You can also use a worksheet provided in IRS Publication 972.
+It takes about 10 minutes to complete.

-First, you must claim the individual as a dependent on your 2019 Form 1040, Form 1040-NR, or Form 1040-SR, along with their Social Security number or TIN.
-The SSN or TIN goes in Column 2 of the dependent section on your return, then just check the box for the Credit for Other Dependents in Column 4.
+You must claim the individual as a dependent on your 2020 Form 1040, along with providing their TIN or Social Security number, which goes in Column 2 of the dependent section on your return.
+Then simply check the box for the Credit for Other Dependents in Column 4.

 You must also file IRS Form 8862 with your Form 1040 if you've previously tried to claim the child tax credit, the additional child tax credit, or the credit for other dependents and were denied for any reason other than a simple clerical or math mistake.